-This post (initially shared on Internoetics in 2007) relates to another article we’ll be posting in the next few days.
-This article includes only minor modifications to the original.
+This post was initially shared on Internoetics in 2007 and includes only minor modifications to the original.
 In a sense, our experience as described below will provide you with some historical context on the evolution of Belief Media.
 We made a lot of mistakes early on, and our Usenet experience provided its fair share of stuff-ups.

 What is Usenet?